openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   Pages organize course materials into categories that learners select in the learning management system.
 Pages provide access to the course content and to tools and uploaded files that supplement the course.
-Each page appears in your course's navigation bar.
+Links to each page appear in the course material navigation bar.

   For more information, see :ref:`partnercoursestaff:Adding Pages to a Course`.